-Daylighting is the controlled admission of natural light—direct sunlight and diffuse skylight—into a building to reduce electric lighting and save energy.
-By providing a direct link to outdoor illumination, daylighting helps create a stimulating, pleasant, and productive for home or commercial building occupants while reducing total energy costs by as much as one-third.
+Daylighting is the controlled admission of natural light—direct sunlight and diffuse skylight—into a building to reduce the reliance on electric lighting and to save energy.
+By providing a direct link to outdoor illumination, daylighting helps create a stimulating, pleasant, and productive space while reducing total energy costs by as much as one-third.

-For example, successful daylighting designs will carefully consider the use of shading devices to reduce glare and excess contrast in the home or workspace.
+For example, successful daylighting designs will carefully consider the use of shading devices to reduce glare and excess contrast in the area.
 Additionally, window size and spacing, glass selection, the reflectance of interior finishes, and the location of any interior partitions must all be evaluated.

 A daylighting system consists of systems, technologies, and architecture.
 While not all of these components are required for every daylighting system or design, one or more of the following are typically present: